Textualize/textual/docs/guide/layout.md

     ```{.textual path="docs/examples/guide/horizontal_layout.py"}
     ```

-We've changed the `layout` to `horizontal` inside our CSS file, and set the child `.box` widgets to 100% height to ensure they take up the entire height of the screen.
+We've changed the `layout` to `horizontal` inside our CSS file.
 As a result, the widgets are now arranged from left to right instead of top to bottom.

-TODO: ???
-Do we draw attention to the fact that we had to set height 100%, for the widgets to fill the height of their parent?
-This wasn't required in the vertical example, so might be worth explaining why it's required here.
+Inside our CSS, we also adjusted the height of the children `.box` widgets to `100%`.
+As mentioned earlier, widgets expand to fill the _width_ of their parent container.
+They do not, however, expand to fill the container's _height_.
+Thus, we need explicitly assign `height: 100%` to achieve this.

 ## Center